Counselor Education and Supervision

 • APPLY NOW

-Mercer University’s CACREP-Accredited* Doctor of Philosophy in Counselor Education and Supervision challenges and prepares candidates for roles as advocates, consultants, and practitioners in the counseling field.
-With an emphasis on the client-counselor relationship and creative and experiential modalities in counseling, individuals develop expertise in research, modelling, and theory application.
-In addition to submitting a dissertation, this comprehensive Ph.D. curriculum requires relevant internship and field experiences, an immersive one-year residency, and graduate teaching assistantships or graduate research assistantships.
-Students develop both practitioner and research skills through five areas of study:
+With an emphasis on the client-counselor relationship and creative and experiential modalities in counseling, Mercer’s Ph.D. in Counselor Education and Supervision program will develop expertise in research, modelling, and theory application.
+In addition to submitting a dissertation, the comprehensive curriculum includes relevant internship and field experiences, an immersive one-year residency, and graduate teaching assistantships or graduate research assistantships.

 • Counseling